 As with many games of this era, the reality was never as good as the promise, the novelty wore off almost instantly and the game was usually to be found covered in dust atop wardrobes nationwide.

-Daz Lawrence, moviesandmaniaMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
+Daz Lawrence, moviesandmaniaMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.